epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - The research datasets PPMI, ADNI and EDSD.
 - Local clinical datasets, once prepared and processed.

-The MIP can be deployed using the scripts available in the <a href="https://github.com/HBPMedical/mip-microservices-infrastructure">mip-microservices-infrastructure</a> project on Github.
+The MIP can be deployed using the scripts available in the [mip-microservices-infrastructure](https://github.com/HBPMedical/mip-microservices-infrastructure) project on Github.

 The software is organised into "building blocks" that should facilitate the deployment of the MIP on two or three servers, in an infrastructure that improves security in order to guaranty data privacy.

-Based on the <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/roles/mip-local/templates/hosts.j2"> Ansible inventory file</a>, the building blocks are the following:
+Based on the [Ansible inventory file](https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/roles/mip-local/templates/hosts.j2), the building blocks are the following:

 - infrastructure
 - hospital-database